 This homemade paint recipe is simple, non-toxic, and it costs next to nothing to make.
 Not to mention it’s pretty rewarding to make your own art materials.
 I made these while my daughter was napping, but next time I’ll include her in the process.
-The following recipe makes enough paint to fill 3 Nancy Bottles.
+The following recipe makes enough paint to fill 3 2 ounce bottles (affiliate).

 Blend 1/2 cup of flour with 1/2 cup of salt.
 Add 1/2 cup of water…

 Divide it up into three sandwich bags and add a few drops of liquid watercolor or food coloring to each bag.